 I am a single mum of three beautiful girls.
 My eldest two are from my marriage, which sadly came to an end when they were just 6yrs and 8yrs.
 My youngest was a happy result of a second relationship but unfortunately that came to an abrupt end when she was just 14mths old.
 Finding myself now a single mum of a 12yr, 10yr and 14mth old, I thought to myself, ‘sh**’ – how am I going to cope?
 After having a little (actually probably not so little) moment and a very long chat with myself, I thought ‘I’ve got this!’ – I have to, have got this, for the sake of my beautiful girls.
 I’ve done this lone parenting once so I can do it again!

 My eldest two girls chose, with good reason, not to have contact with their father for approximately six years.
 My youngest sadly only had contact with her father until she was three, before he vanished off the face of the earth it seems.
 But hey, girl power!
 Hats off to all you lone parenting fathers out there too.
 Not many people ever enter into the world of being a parent knowing that they may be faced with doing it alone do they?
 However, this was the position I found myself in (twice) and it was one of those sink or swim moments, and guess what, I starting swimming!

-It was two/three years ago (or maybe longer) when I first thought of blogging about our journey.
+It was in 2015 when I first thought of blogging about our journey.
 At this time my youngest had already been diagnosed with ASD (Autism Spectrum Disorder) and PDA (Pathological Demand Avoidance).
 However, there were other presentations that concerned me which I couldn’t, in my mind, get to fit into neatly into the ASD/PDA box.

 There appears to be a wide range of amazing blogs about PDA, however, whilst PDA has been a massive part of our journey, for us there is so much more.